 UNC Asheville’s Music Department has a busy season of student performances planned on campus this spring.
 Upcoming are two performances scheduled in February, three in March, and three in April.
 Admission is $5 at the door for each performance, with students and children free.

-Marjorie Hudson and Kevin McIlvoy will read from their current works at the next installment of the Writers at Home series, sponsored by UNC Asheville’s Great Smokies Writing program.
-The reading begins at 3 p.m. on Sunday, Nov.
-20, at Malaprop’s Bookstore and Café, 55 Haywood St., Asheville.
+Three writers from UNC Asheville’s Master of Liberal Arts program will be featured in February’s installment of the “Writers at Home” series, sponsored by UNC Asheville’s Great Smokies Writing program.
+Award-winning screenwriter Maryedith Burrell, Ann Barrett, and Jessica Pepper will read from their current works at 3 p.m.
+Sunday, Feb.
+19, at Malaprop’s Bookstore and Café, 55 Haywood St. in downtown Asheville.
 It is free and open to the public.

 Celebrated ceramic artist Alice Ballard and her husband, ceramist and architect Roger Dalrymple, will present their first joint ceramics exhibition, and lead an all-day ceramics workshop at UNC Asheville.